Federal income tax withholding (FITW)

 As a withholding tax (w/h tax), federal income tax is just one type of mandatory payroll deduction employers must identify on an employee’s pay stub.
 Other withheld taxes include Medicare, Social Security, and state or local income taxes.

-- Federal Income Tax Withholding (FITW) is a recurring paycheck deduction the IRS uses to incrementally prepay federal income taxes instead of requiring a lump sum payment at the end of the year.
+- Federal Income Tax Withholding (FITW) is a recurring paycheck deduction the IRS uses to incrementally prepay federal income taxes rather than requiring a lump sum payment at the end of the year.

 - Each federal income tax withholding amount is based on the employee’s annual income level and the information they report on IRS Form W-4.